LesiaChaban/gdk-oci-oke-workshop/04-review-code/review-code.md

 This lab reviews the sample Micronaut application code used in the workshop.
 The application source code and build scripts are available for review in VS Code.

-The sample `Genre` application is a part of a larger `Books` demo application.
-However, the main goal of this lab is to demonstrate connectivity to an OCI Autonomous DB (ADB) using the GDK.
-Hence, the scope of the application is limited to just a single entity called `Genre` with just two columns (an ID and a name).

-The application is a simple "RESTful" microservice that exposes CRUD-like operations as APIs to list, get, put, and delete the `Genre` entity.
-The entity is mapped to an ADB database table using the Micronaut Data JDBC feature.

 Estimated Time: 10 minutes